Deploying Your First Smart Contract on XION

 Before deploying your smart contract on-chain, ensure you have completed the following setup steps:

-Set up your local environment: Follow the installation and setup guide to configure your development environment.
+Set up your local environment: Follow the to configure your development environment.

-Install the XION daemon: Set up the XION CLI by following the installation instructions to interact with the blockchain.
+Install the XION daemon: Set up the XION CLI by following the to interact with the blockchain.

-Make sure you have Docker installed and running, as it is required to compile your contract.
+Make sure you have installed and running, as it is required to compile your contract.

 To execute transactions on-chain, you need at least one funded account.
 This section will guide you through the process of creating and funding an account using xiond